-Security cameras are installed at every store to discourage potential perpetrators from committing crimes and to support investigations that may lead to the arrest of perpetrators in the unlikely event an incident should occur.
-We have upgraded to a digital security camera system, moreover, which provides sharper images and improved recording capabilities.
+Digital security cameras with detailed imaging are installed at every store to discourage potential perpetrators from committing crimes and to support investigations that may lead to the arrest of perpetrators in the unlikely event an incident should occur.

 2. Creation of an environment for store crew education